ehannes/borgbackup-job/README.md

 - Clone this repo to the client host so you have the script available there
 - A user on the client machine that has read access to the files you want to backup

-To be able to call this script from another script, it's convinient to place the script in system PATH.
+To be able to call `borgbackup-job` from another script, it's convinient to place the script in system PATH.
 The script will help you do that.

 #### Configure a remote host
 The setup script can help you setup a remote host.